Malacca: Air

+Kuala Lumpur International Airport is a two-hour drive from Malacca City.

 Railway

 There are currently two Keretapi Tanah Melayu railway stations in Malacca, which are the Pulau Sebang/Tampin Station in Pulau Sebang, Alor Gajah and Batang Melaka Station in Batang Melaka, Jasin.

 There were railway tracks from Pulau Sebang to Malacca City before World War II, but these were dismantled by the Japanese for the construction of the Burmese Death Railway.
 On 10 October 2015, Keretapi Tanah Melayu Berhad (KTMB) commuter service has introduced a new route, shuttle service between Seremban-Sebang/Tampin-Gemas station.

 A 1.6-km line of Melaka Monorail was launched in October 2010, served the route along the Malacca River.
 Due to several technical glitches months into its operation, the system was left idle in 2013.
 However, in June 2015 the Malacca State Government decided to revive the project.
 On 4 December 2017, Melaka Monorail has re-operate with enhanced safety features such as lightning-prevention devices and the addition of a rescue vehicle to attract wagons in the event of a technical problem.
 The previous incident is believed will not recur as tests had been performed for two months before re-operation.
 The Melaka Monorail operating hours are 10.00 am to 10.00 pm on weekdays and continued until 12.00 midnight on Saturdays and Sundays.